inputstudio/nuxt3-starter/README.md

 - 🐋 Dockerfile optimized for production (also includes a GitHub Actions workflow to build and publish the Docker image)

 ## Setup

+Make sure to have Node.js and Yarn (optional) installed.
+If it's not the case, you can install [volta](https://volta.sh).
+Volta will automatically install the required versions of Node.js and Yarn.

+Now, you can run the following command to create a new Nuxt 3 project based on this starter template:

 ```bash
 # Create a new Nuxt 3 project using this starter template: